Operating Department Practitioner, BSc Hons (Degree Apprenticeship)

 About the course team

-You will be taught by an experienced team of experts, which includes senior academics, technical officers, and practitioners with industry experience.
+You will be taught by an expert team that includes senior academics, technical officers, and practitioners with industry experience.
 Trained postgraduate researchers may also contribute to seminar teaching with the module leader.
-Teaching is informed by our research and consultancy work, and 97 per cent of our lecturers hold a teaching qualification.
+Teaching is informed by our research and consultancy work, and 97% of our lecturers hold a teaching qualification.

 Come and meet us